25 Safety Schools to Consider for Your College List

 Location: Miami, Florida

-Florida International University is a very large school—one of the ten largest in the nation.
-FIU is ranked in the nation’s top 50 public research universities and ranked second for international business by U.S. News and World Report.
-No matter your field of study, research is an important part of the school’s programs.
-One thing that draws students to FIU is its location in Miami.
-Miami is a vibrant city, teeming with life and opportunities for young people.
+Florida International University is a very large school—it’s one of the largest in the nation.
+FIU is ranked among the nation’s top 50 public research universities and has a reputation for international business.
+Research is a key part of the school’s programs, regardless of the field of study.
+One characteristic that draws students to FIU is its location in Miami, a vibrant city, teeming with life and opportunities for young people.

 Learn more about FIU and what it takes to get accepted.